discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 * For emergency situations you have some smaller burst healing options as well as your <Skill name="Tome of Resolve"/>.
 * If you are swapping to Staff when healing is needed keep in mind that <Skill name="Symbol of Swiftness"/> provides healing over time while <Skill name="Holy Strike"/> and <Skill name="Empower"/> provide burst healing.
 * <Skill name="Bow of Truth"/> is a great option for high burst healing when slotted.
 * <Skill name="Tome of Resolve"/> is the biggest source of burst healing and should be used as a last resort due to its long cooldown.
-However due to the cast of both opening the Tome and the skils within, make sure to not hesitate too long.
-If hte healing does not need to be immediate you can use 2-5-4-1-2, if you need the instant burst healing you can use 5-4-2-1-1.
+However due to the cast of both opening the Tome and the skills within, make sure to not hesitate too long.
+If the healing does not need to be immediate you can use 2-5-4-1-2, if you need the instant burst healing you can use 5-4-2-1-1.

 </Card>